Factbox: Rated one notch above junk, Nissan can still repay its debt

 Toyota has 10.78 trillion yen in debt, while Honda has 4 trillion yen, according to Eikon.

-The Japanese government has guaranteed 40% of 713 billion yen of financing for Nissan from various lenders, Reuters has reported, including loans from the state-backed Development Bank of Japan, and from Mizuho Financial Group.
+The Japanese government has guaranteed 40% of 713 billion yen of financing for Nissan from various lenders, Reuters has reported, including loans from the state-backed Development Bank of Japan, and from Mizuho Financial Group 9411.T.

 PROBABILITY OF DEFAULT

-Nissan’s weighted average cost of debt, a measure of how risky lenders see the company, is 1.22%, higher than the 0.84% average for all companies on the Nikkei 225 Stock Average, according to Refinitiv data.
+Nissan's weighted average cost of debt, a measure of how risky lenders see the company, is 1.22%, higher than the 0.84% average for all companies on the Nikkei 225 Stock Average .N255, according to Refinitiv data.

 S&P’s Nakai says Nissan’s debt rating could fall into junk status under various scenarios including weak sales in China and the United States for a prolonged period, and if Nissan’s restructuring does not proceed as planned.